linsyking/messenger-manual/intro.typ

             ( data, [], env )
 ```

-Then users can combine it with `updateComponents` to define the `update` function in layers (provided in Messenger template):
+Then users can combine it with `updateComponents` to define the `update` function in layers (provided in the Messenger template):

 ```elm
 update : LayerUpdate SceneCommonData UserData LayerTarget LayerMsg SceneMsg Data